Gausman, O’Day, Schoop join Orioles’ departure

+NEW YORK — Baltimore infielder Jonathan Schoop strolled into the visiting clubhouse at Yankee Stadium on Tuesday afternoon, unsure whether he should suit up or stay in his street clothes.

+As it turned out, there was no longer a need for the Curacao native to put on his Orioles uniform.

-NEW YORK — Pitchers Kevin Gausman and Darren O’Day and infielder Jonathan Schoop joined the exodus from the Baltimore Orioles, who have cut nearly $29 million in payroll obligations for this year and next while acquiring 14 prospects, one major leaguer and $2.75 million in international signing bonus allotment in exchange for six veterans.
+Schoop joined the exodus from the Orioles along with pitchers Kevin Gausman and Darren O’Day, part of a payroll purge by an underperforming team that has cut nearly $29 million in payroll obligations for this year and next while acquiring 14 prospects, one major leaguer and $2.75 million in international signing bonus allotment in exchange for six veterans.

+Signed by Baltimore at just 16 years old, Schoop played parts of six seasons with the club and was an All-Star last year, when he hit .293 with a career-high 32 home runs and 105 RBIs.
+He had regressed a bit this season, hitting .244 with 17 homers.

+“It’s difficult,” Schoop reflected.
+“This is the team that gave me the chance.”

 Baltimore began the day a major league-worst 32-74.
 The Orioles began the sell-off on July 18 by sending Machado, a four-time All-Star, to the Los Angeles Dodgers for outfielder Yusniel Diaz, infielders Rylan Bannon and Breyvic Valera, and right-handers Dean Kremer and Zach Pop.